 These well known benefits of Reiki have captured the attention of the medical community and prompted research into the physiological changes in response to energy work.
 In his book, Energy Medicine; The Scientific Basis, James Oschman cites a study on page 86 in which the frequency emitted from the hands of an energy work practitioner was measured.
 The energy was found to spontaneously fluctuate through low frequency ranges (0.3 to 30 Hz) associated with nerve regeneration, bone growth, ligament healing and capillary formation.

 As research confirms the benefits of energy work, hospitals are including Reiki as part of integrative medical care.
 Dr. Mehmet Oz, a noted surgeon at Columbia Presbyterian Medical Center in New York, introduced Reiki into his operating room.
 In Connecticut, both Hartford Hospital and Yale New Haven Medical Center offer Reiki volunteer programs providing this gentle, hands-on healing to patients.

-If you are interested in evidence based research on the effects of Reiki, The Center for Reiki Research is a dynamic on-line source that provides a current list and summaries of evidence-based Reiki research published in peer reviewed journals.
+If you are interested in evidence-based research on the effects of Reiki, The Center for Reiki Research is a dynamic on-line source that provides a current list and summaries of evidence-based Reiki research published in peer-reviewed journals.
 CRR also includes a list of hospitals, medical clinics, and hospice programs where Reiki is offered.

-From ancient civilizations to modern medical practice, Reiki is emerging as a time-honored method of preventative health care.
+From ancient civilizations to modern medical practice, Reiki is a time-honored method of preventative health care.
 Both straightforward and profoundly effective, it offers a natural way to complement traditional approaches to health and wellness.

 Hallie is founder of Soul Song, offering training in a wide spectrum of complementary care alternatives.
-A well known and respected educator with extensive training in energywork and body-centered therapies, her mission highlights creating transformation on personal and professional levels through quality education in alternative approaches to prevention and wellness.
+A well-known and respected educator with extensive training in energywork and body-centered therapies, her mission highlights creating transformation on personal and professional levels through quality education in alternative approaches to prevention and wellness.